VI369/Quantum_Summer_School_2025/README.md

 # qgss-2025
-Qiskit Global Summer School: The Past, Present and Future of Quantum Computing
+Qiskit Global Summer School: The Past, Present and Future of Quantum Computing.
+This repository will contain the work done during the IBM Quiskit Global Summer School.